Frequently Asked Questions

 We are open to suggestions from the community about other sports they would like to see – feel free to share your ideas with us.

-South East Faversham aims to deliver high-quality, sustainable homes that are cost-effective to live in and produce low emissions while promoting health and wellbeing for both occupants and the wider community.
+South East Faversham aims to deliver high-quality, Net Zero Carbon sustainable homes that are cost-effective to live in and produce low emissions while promoting health and wellbeing for both occupants and the wider community.

 The highly energy-efficient buildings will be powered by renewable energy sources such as solar PV (photovoltaics), heat pumps and communal battery storage solutions implemented to limit energy consumption and occupancy costs.